 The Greater St. Charles County Chamber supports efforts to provide every Missouri child with access to a top-notch education and workforce training.
 We support efforts to adequately fund all levels of education from Pre-K through 12 to post-secondary.
 We support the full funding and allocation of resources for innovative programs and those with a proven track record of success, including adequate broadband internet access for all Missouri students.
 We believe that well-educated, competent and capable students are the key to Missouri’s long- term economic health and competitiveness.
 The Greater St. Charles County Chamber supports engaging businesses in the process of educating and training Missouri’s students.

 Protect and encourage job-training funding

 Job-training funding aids in the attraction of new business and the expansion and retention of existing businesses.
-However, only 19 percent of requests made in 2014 for job-training funds were awarded.

 Encourage entrepreneurial and small business development

 We support initiatives and programs that enhance entrepreneurial growth by increasing access to investors that provide for the crucial need for seed and early stage venture capital in Missouri companies.